lahiruakmeemana/Fishcare/README.md

 Considerable accuracy is acquired with few epochs.
 Validation accuracy varies because of less data.
 Based on the results and content of following paper, Bounding box labeling is selected to train the model.
 > J. F. Mullen, F. R. Tanner and P. A. Sallee, “Comparing the Effects of Annotation Type on Machine Learning Detection Performance,” 2019 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), 2019, pp. 855-861, doi: 10.1109/CVPRW.2019.00114.

+### Classification
+Fish classification implemented using a CNN.
+As the accuracy was very low, already avaible network is considired to be used as feature extractor.
+Currently working on using ResNet50.

 ## TimeLine <br/>
 ![image](https://user-images.githubusercontent.com/58099828/129842766-a49af1f9-2eda-48f3-b019-3a30ff11fc5e.png) <br/>